TxnLab/use-wallet/README.md

 In the root of your app, initialize the `WalletProvider` with the `useInitializeProviders` hook.

-This example initializes `useWallet` with Defly, Pera, Daffi and Exodus wallet providers.
+This example initializes Defly, Pera, Daffi and Exodus wallet providers.
 The default node configuration (mainnet via [AlgoNode](https://algonode.io/api/)) is used.
 See [Provider Configuration](#provider-configuration) for more options.

 ```jsx
 import React from 'react'